 They have time and again proved that they completely stand by their vision and their recent achievements have created standard par excellence for other space agencies as well.

-ISRO is best known for their cost effective missions.
-They majorly work on interplanetary projects, lunar missions and Earth satellites.
-The space agency’s long term plans include undertaking over 50 missions and deploying 500 satellite communications transponders before 2020.
+ISRO is best known for their cost-effective missions.
+Majority of their project revolves around interplanetary projects, lunar missions, and Earth satellites.
+The space agency’s long term plans include undertaking over 50 missions and deploying over 500 communications satellite’s transponder by 2020.
 We are listing some of those future missions that might take the Indian space agency to the new heights.

-Reusable Launch Vehicle – Technology Demonstrator project is a first step towards realizing a Two-Stage-To-Orbit re-usable launch vehicle.
-It will act as a flying bed to evaluate technologies like autonomous landing using air-breathing propulsion, powered cruise flight and hypersonic flight.
+Reusable Launch Vehicle – Technology Demonstrator project is the first step towards realizing a Two-Stage-To-Orbit re-usable launch vehicle.
+It will act as a flying bed to evaluate technologies like autonomous landing using air-breathing propulsion, powered cruise flight, and hypersonic flight.